pokui/nsrc-gns3/docs/technical-background/index.md

 When you have many similar VMs running, [Kernel Samepage Merging](https://www.linux-kvm.org/page/KSM) can save RAM by identifying identical pages and keeping only one copy.

-This feature should be enabled automatically - if you want to check, the configuration is in `/etc/default/qemu-kvm`
+This means more RAM is then free for other purposes, e.g. disk cache.

 Once you have GNS3 up and running, you can check whether KSM is working by seeing how many pages are shared: